 The Leak Repair Assistance drought response program ended on 30 June 2020.
-Learnings from this initiative have been used to assess the potential of running a similar rebate scheme longer term.
-When evaluated using the ELWC methodology, Leak Repair Assistance is only economically efficient when the water storage level is less than 70%, it is therefore not included in the current five year program, at this time.
+Learnings from this initiative have been used to assess the potential of running a similar scheme longer term with a smaller rebate being offered.
+When evaluated using the ELWC methodology, Leak Repair Assistance is only economically efficient when the water storage level is less than 70%, it is therefore not included in the current five year program.